copsTvFan/cops-episode-guide/guide.md

 - (6:16 PM Suicidal Person Call) Sheriff's Dept. South Hill Precinct -- Deputy Bob Nilson says you never know what to expect.
 One minute it is calm, then the next it is complete chaos and you can barely keep up.
-Suicidal woman struggles with police; robbers flee; suspects' children.
+Suicidal woman struggles with police
+- robbers flee
+- suspects' children.

 ## CP-917